This story was originally published and last updated .

-An unprecedented number of people around the world are trying to get work done at home as we all seek to "flatten the curve" in the face of the COVID-19 pandemic.
+We live in interesting times—most of us are staying home to slow the spread of coronavirus.
+Many people are also trying to jury-rig a home office to get work done.
 That might mean you've got devices like laptops, phones, and tablets floating around that need charging, and you probably want to avoid the inevitable tangle of cables.
 A charging station can come in handy during these trying times, and here are the best ones you can get.

 The Xcentz doesn't come with a stand portion to organize your devices, but it's cheap, has a good selection of ports, and it's still better than running cables from different outlets.
 It has three USB-A ports that max out at 2.4A, one with Quick Charge 3.0, and a USB-C that can do 5V 3A power delivery.